sebastiaanswanenberg/KioskPi/README.md

 # Updates

 You are able to update your crontab for more reboots with `reboot.sh` script\
-`sudo curl -s https://raw.githubusercontent.com/JamiJ/KioskPi/main/reboot.sh | sh`\
+`sudo curl -s https://raw.githubusercontent.com/sebastiaanswanenberg/KioskPi/main/reboot.sh | sh`\
-`sudo curl -s https://jekku.net/reboot.sh | sh`

 To update system
 * `ctrl + alt + f1`